shirikov/shirikov-website/content/home/research.md

 ## Publications

 * "Eurasia and Post-Communism: Weasel Words?"
 Forthcoming in _East European Politics and Societies_.
 With Yoshiko M. Herrera and Dmitrii Kofanov.
 * "Sovereignty and Regionalism in Eurasia."
-(2018) In: Anssi Paasi, John Harrison, and Martin Jones (eds.). [_Elgar Handbook on the Geographies of Regions and Territories_](https://www.e-elgar.com/shop/handbook-on-the-geographies-of-regions-and-territories).
+(2018) In: Paasi, Anssi, John Harrison, and Martin Jones (eds.). [_Elgar Handbook on the Geographies of Regions and Territories_](https://www.e-elgar.com/shop/handbook-on-the-geographies-of-regions-and-territories).
 Edward Elgar Publishing.
 With Dmitrii Kofanov and Yoshiko M. Herrera.
 * "Public Administration in Russia."
-(2013) In: Saltanat Liebert, Stephen E. Condrey, and Dmitry Goncharov (eds.). [_Public Administration in Post-Communist Countries: Former Soviet Union, Central and Eastern Europe, and Mongolia_](https://www.crcpress.com/Public-Administration-in-Post-Communist-Countries-Former-Soviet-Union/Liebert-Condrey-Goncharov/p/book/9781439861370).
+(2013) In: Liebert, Saltanat, Stephen E. Condrey, and Dmitry Goncharov (eds.). [_Public Administration in Post-Communist Countries: Former Soviet Union, Central and Eastern Europe, and Mongolia_](https://www.crcpress.com/Public-Administration-in-Post-Communist-Countries-Former-Soviet-Union/Liebert-Condrey-Goncharov/p/book/9781439861370).
 Routledge.
 With Dmitry Goncharov.

 ## Working Papers